kadadi92/lanyon/_posts/DEMG/2017-02-17-Chapter-13-Deafiting-Tiger.md

 ---
 layout: post
 title: Deafiting Tiger
-category: Dragon Emperor, Martial God
+category: Chapter 13 Dragon Emperor, Martial God
 ---
 <p>Note: We are recruting Editor for our novels.
 You can Contact Us through <a href="http://novellatranslation.com/contact-us">Contact Us page</a>.
 Mail us at novellatranslation@gmail.com</p>